 Erasmus+ is the EU Programme in the fields of education, training, youth and sport for the period 2021-2027.
 Education, training, youth and sport are key areas that support citizens in their personal and professional development.
-High quality, inclusive education and training, as well as informal and non-formal learning, ultimately equip young people and participants of all ages with the qualifications and skills needed for their meaningful participation in democratic society, intercultural understanding and successful transition in the labour market.
-Building on the success of the programme in the period 2014-2020, Erasmus+ strengthens its efforts to increase the opportunities offered to more participants and to a wider range of organisations, focusing on its qualitative impact and contributing to more inclusive and cohesive, greener and digitally fit societies.
+High quality, inclusive education and training, as well as formal and non-formal learning, ultimately provide to young people and participants of all ages the qualifications and the skills needed for their meaningful participation in democratic society, intercultural understanding and successful transition in the labour market.
+Building on the success of the programme in the period 2014-2020, Erasmus+ strengthens its efforts to increase the opportunities offered to more participants and to a wider range of organisations, focusing on its qualitative impact and contributing to a more inclusive and cohesive, greener and digitally fit societies.

 The Programme includes different "Key Actions" for the Mobility of Individuals, Cooperation Among Organisations And Institutions; and Support To Policy Development And Cooperation.
 They are managed partly at national level by National Agencies and partly at European level by the EACEA.
 The European Commission is responsible for Erasmus+ policies and oversees the overall programme implementation.

 - promote learning mobility of individuals and groups, as well as cooperation, quality, inclusion and equity, excellence, creativity and innovation at the level of organisations and policies in the field of education and training;